cgint/banana-create-edit/README.md

     GOOGLE_GENAI_USE_VERTEXAI="True"
     ```

-    Alternatively, you can set the `GEMINI_API_KEY` environment variable directly.

     Ensure your Google Cloud environment is authenticated (e.g., via `gcloud auth application-default login`) and Vertex AI is enabled for your project.

 ## Usage